mstewartgallus/mstewartgallus/README.md

-I got heavily into lock-free programming for a while and [played](https://github.com/mstewartgallus/stacklock) with making a more efficient unfair lock implementation based on the MCS Queue.
+I got heavily into lock-free programming for a while and [played](https://github.com/mstewartgallus/stacklock) with making a more efficient unfair lock implementation based on the MCS Queue that uses a stack instead.
+I also tried formalizing a little bit of it in TLA+.

 In the past I got into hard real-time and safety critical stuff for a while.
-I [experimented](https://github.com/mstewartgallus/linted/tree/master) with breaking a program into seperate processes some of which are verifiable in a safe dialect of Ada.
-The lock free queueing is probably broken.
+I [experimented](https://github.com/mstewartgallus/linted/tree/master) with breaking a program into separate processes some of which are verifiable in a safe dialect of Ada.
+The lock-free queue is probably broken.
+I didn't really get how Ada SPARK was meant to handle concurrency.

 ### Contact Me